stevenkissack/stevokk.github.io/_pages/crypto-resources.md

 Information sources varies depending on what you're investing, if you're day trading and what exchanges you operate on.

-- Coin Market Cap * - Allows you to track almost every coin/token price, market cap and find the exchanges assosiated to a each                                coin/token.
+- [Coin Market Cap](https://coinmarketcap.com/){target:"_blank"} * - Allows you to track almost every coin/token price, market cap and find the exchanges assosiated to a each                                coin/token.

 \* All prices found on coin market cap are an AVERAGE of all exchanges the coin/token is currently lited on.